Surendhar-CJ/quiz-engine-backend/README.md

 # Quizflect
 Quiz application.
 ## Overview
 Quizflect is a quiz engine developed to support students learning by providing automated feedback and performance tracking across quizzes.
-It also allows users to create and challenge themselves with quizzes created by other users.
+It enables users to create quizzes, participate in quizzes created by others, and contribute questions to collaborative quizzes.
 ## Features
 1. **Quiz Creation:** Users can create their quizzes, customize question types, and set difficulty levels.
 2. **Quiz Participation:** Users can engage in quizzes created by other users.